Our Services

 Past or ongoing trauma—including emotional, physical, or sexual trauma—can strongly affect anxiety levels.
 Trauma does not always lead to obvious symptoms right away.
 Sometimes anxiety appears years later as physical tension, panic, or chronic worry.

-If you've experienced trauma and are noticing persistent anxiety, Ubie's free AI-powered Sexual Trauma symptom checker can help you privately identify patterns in your symptoms and understand when professional support may be beneficial.
+If you've experienced trauma and are noticing persistent anxiety, you can use Ubie's free AI-powered Sexual Trauma symptom checker to privately identify patterns in your symptoms and understand when professional support may be beneficial.

 While anxiety itself is not dangerous, some symptoms should never be ignored.
 Speak to a doctor immediately or seek urgent care if you experience: